softindex/datakernel/docs/components/markdown/global-cloud/global-fs.md

 ## Coming soon.
 [GitHub repository](https://github.com/softindex/datakernel/tree/master/global-fs)

-This module enables creating worldwide storage clouds with implementation of digital signatures and caching technologies.
+This module enables you to create worldwide storage clouds with implementation of digital signatures and caching technologies.